UCSF-DataSci/ds217-02-git-happens-thomasblakely/README.md

 - `requirements.txt` - Python requirements file (no external packages needed)
 - `TIPS.md` - Troubleshooting guide for common issues
 - `.github/test/test_assignment.py` - Automated tests for grading

+## User Note

+For this assignment, I have played around with developing multiple features in my branches.
+An example of this can be seen in some of my earliest commits.
+Based on what I heard was needed to be included and for streamlining purposes, I have excluded these additional features from being included in the final commits of this project.
+In addition, I have decided to leave this README.md mostly untouched, as details were not provided on what should be added as additional details on top of the already comprehensive overview provided.

 ## Learning Objectives